-In the modern age, archaeologists Peter Alraune Sr., and his daughter Marlene uncovered a statue of Khonshu within Pharaoh Seti’s tomb.
-When mercenary Raoul Bushman raided the dig and killed Marlene’s father, Bushman’s ally Marc Spector turned on him, and Spector was stranded in the desert to die.
-Spector made his way to the tomb, and believed to be dead by Marlene and her men.
-They laid his body before Khonshu’s statue, but Spector rose to life, calming that Khonshu had resurrected him to serve the cause of vengeance.
+In the modern age, archaeologists Peter Alraune Sr. and his daughter Marlene uncover a statue of Khonshu within Pharaoh Seti’s tomb.
+When the mercenary Raoul Bushman raids the dig and kills Marlene’s father, Bushman’s ally Marc Spector turned on him, and Spector is left in the desert to die.
+Though thought dead by Marlene and her men, Spector makes his way to the tomb.
+Laying his body before Khonshu’s statue, Spector suddenly rises to life, claiming that Khonshu had resurrected him to serve the cause of vengeance.

 Donning the statue’s cloak, Spector strikes back at Bushman and eventually becomes the crime-fighter Moon Knight.
 Spector keeps Khonshu’s statue within his home, its hold over him so strong that when Bushman destroys it, Spector goes mad.
 He only recovers when Marlene provides a substitute statue.

 Khonshu possesses various mystical abilities, including the power to raise the dead.
 He has formerly acted on Earth through the body of his servant Marc Spector, sometimes inhabiting his physical form and granting him superhuman strength.
 He can appear to Spector in illusions, assuming other people’s forms.
 He is also able to teleport.

 Enemies of an Egyptian God

 Khonshu, more often than not, offers his powers to his servant Spector.
 Usually whomever Spector faces are typically enemies to Khonshu as well.
 He does on occasion inhabit Spector’s physical form and face threats himself, such as the time he goes head to head with the Elder God Set and defeats him.
 When Khonshu takes over New York City and tries to rule it, the Avengers and his servant Spector with the power of the Phoenix Force go against him, and ultimately defeat him.